Rileyj-m/Rileyj-m/README.md

 ---

 ### :man_technologist: About Me :
-I am a CS major at the University of Montana currently in my senior year.
+I am a CS graduate from The University of Montana.

-- :telescope: I’m intering as a Software Engineer on MDO Pre-Breach team @ Microsoft.

 - :seedling: Exploring Technical Content Writing.